 Web history did show me bookmarks that I know exist in my kiddo’s Safari browser, and I got some good insight into a few of the recent web sites she has visited.
 So this feature seems to work as expected.

 So to summarize, TeenSafe, while not perfect is one of only a few services that allow you to monitor iMessages on an Apple device without “jail breaking” the device.
 You can always, of course, do spot checks of your child’s phone or device to view their messages.
 Yes, they may delete them before you see them.
 Deleted texts in TeenSafe are not reliable just yet, in my opinion, so if that is the main reason you want to use the service, then you may want to wait for them to work out the kinks.
-If you have more than one device you need to monitor, if your teen uses Kik or WhatsApp, and if you are want to view iMessages, web history and Instagram posts all in one place, then TeenSafe might be a good solution for you.
+If you have more than one device you need to monitor, if your teen uses Kik or WhatsApp, and if you are want to view iMessages, web history, location ad call logs all in one place, then TeenSafe might be a good solution for you.

 Learn more about TeenSafe: http://www.teensafe.com (and try it free for 7 days).